edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

     | Will: Qos | blank** | QOS level for Will Topic |
     | Will: Retained | false** | Retained setting for Will Topic |

+    !!! edgey "EdgeX 3.1"
+        Last Will capability is new in EdgeX 3.1

     !!! note
         `Authmode=cacert` is only needed when client authentication (e.g. `usernamepassword`) is not required, but a CA Cert is needed to validate the broker's SSL/TLS cert.

 === "Application Settings"